StefanScherer/dockerfiles-windows/registry/README.md

 ## Create a folder on your host

-On the first Windows Server 2016 we setup a local folder to persist your images.
+On the first Windows Server 2016 or 1709 we setup a local folder to persist your images.

 ```
 mkdir C:\registry